Ireland seeking legal advice over trade with Israel

 Mr Harris said: “I think it’s really important when an international court makes substantive findings, that those findings are given effect in every way.”

-He characterised it as a “further step” after Ireland had recognised Palestinian statehood, voted to support Palestine’s membership of the UN and increased humanitarian aid to the region.
+He called it a “further step” after Ireland had recognised Palestinian statehood, voted to support Palestine’s membership of the UN and increased humanitarian aid to the region.

+“In the midst of one of the greatest humanitarian catastrophes of our lifetime, where children are dying and being maimed on a daily basis, where the World Food Programme cannot properly function, where we’re seeing aid not only not non-increase but reduce, and where we’re seeing the conflict spreading with the activity we saw in the West Bank, which was clearly utterly disproportionate, it is really important that all governments, including the Irish Government, continue to probe what more can be done.”

 Under EU treaties and common commercial policy, the European Commission represents Ireland and all other member states in international trade negotiations.

-However, Mr Harris said the decision around suspending imports of defence equipment currently is “legally possible”.
+However, Mr Harris said the decision around suspending imports of defence equipment currently is “legally possible” under the context of the ICJ ruling.

-He added that he was seeking further advice on other trade matters from the State’s top legal adviser.
+He added that he was seeking further advice from the State’s top legal adviser on whether the rulings had any implications for other areas of trade with Israel.

 He told Newstalk radio: “Today, I’m going to write to the Attorney General and I’m going to seek fresh legal advice in relation to the entire matter of trade in the context of the most recent International Court of Justice ruling.